Claiming your state UK pension in France: a step-by-step guide

 The subject of moving pensions overseas can be a complex one and also subject to market and regulatory change.

-In the case of a private pension, which can be drawn earlier than state pensions, it is best to take advice from your pension provider, who should be willing and able to pay it into your French account if desired, although the same considerations regarding currency exchange still apply.
+In the case of a private pension, which can be drawn earlier than state pensions, it is best to take advice from your pension provider.
+They should be willing and able to pay it into your French account if desired, although the same considerations regarding currency exchange still apply.
 We would also recommend speaking to an expert Independent Financial Advisor about your personal circumstances – we can put you in touch with a recommended advisor today.